-Gone are the days where companies expect their employees to work in an office environment.
-With the cost of renting office space increasing and technology advancing, more of us are working remotely at home, or, while travelling the world.
+Gone are the days when companies expect their employees to work in an office environment.
+With the cost of renting office space increasing and technology advancing, more of us are working remotely at home or while traveling the world.

 A question often asked by readers is, what is a remote job?

-A remote job is one that is done away from the office in a remote location.
-This could be your home, or while on the road.
+A remote job is done away from the office in a remote location.
+This could be your home or while on the road.

-You might be surprised at the variety of jobs that you can now do remotely, software companies are moving away from desktop installed applications to being hosted on the internet (also called the cloud).
+You might be surprised at the various jobs you can now do remotely.
+Software companies are moving away from desktop-installed applications to being hosted on the internet (also called the cloud).

-The growth of remote jobs is being supported by a number of factors: technology, such as laptops, smartphones and tablets alongside the increased availability of high-speed broadband, which means an instant and secure access to work data.
+The growth of remote jobs is being supported by several factors: technology, such as laptops, smartphones, and tablets, alongside the increased availability of high-speed broadband, which means instant and secure access to work data.

-Obviously, we’ve focused on working for an employer within a remote job role, but you could be self-employed as a contractor or freelancer, and sell your skills to other businesses, and then you have much more flexibility on the hours you work and type of work that you undertake.
+We’ve focused on working for an employer in a remote role.
+Still, you could be self-employed as a contractor or freelancer and sell your skills to other businesses, and then you have much more flexibility on your work hours and the type of work you undertake.

-Some employers might take advantage by asking you to work outside of the normal hours, since you’re working remotely, and it’s important that you have a good work/life balance, after all, this is why many of us work remotely at home or while travelling.
+Some employers might take advantage by asking you to work outside of regular hours since you’re working remotely, and you must have a good work/life balance; this is why many of us work remotely at home or while traveling.

-It’s important that you read the job descriptions carefully when applying for remote jobs, and ask questions about working schedule, and the expectations of the employer.
-The last thing you want is for your employer to call you at 10 pm when you’re relaxing, to work due to a work-related issue.
+The last thing you want is for your employer to call you at 10 pm when you’re relaxing to work due to a work-related issue.

 Hopefully, this has helped answer the question, what is a remote job?